cauz-santos/Training/Day 6. Diversity and Structure Analysis with SNPs.md

 ## Week 2: Applied Bioinformatics for Genomics and Breeding

-### Day 6: SNP Calling, Variant Processing, and Phylogenetics
+### Day 6: Diversity and Structure Analysis with SNPs